 The Veritas Foundation is proud to contribute to the public knowledge and discourse of charitable giving in Canada through its monthly Research Reports.
-These reports cover diverse topics such as The Impact of COVID on Canada's Charities and Philanthropies, The Use of External Fundraisers in the Charitable Sector, Fundraising Methods Used By Canada's Charities: Past, Present and Future, and Real Estate in Canada's Charitable Sector.
+These reports cover diverse topics such as Activities of Small Charities And Foundations in Canada, Top Risks and Opportunities Facing the Charity Sector in 2024, Fundraising Methods Used By Canada's Charities: Past, Present and Future, and Real Estate in Canada's Charitable Sector.
 Reports are available individually or by annual subscription.
-To order, visit our Shop HERE.
+To order, visit our Online Shop.